godsiljohn9-maker/Tattoo-Design-GUI/README.md

 ## 🛠️ How to Use

 1. Download the repository
-2. Open `index.html` in any browser
+2.  👉 To use the GUI, click “noname.html” above, then click “Download raw file” and open it in your browser.
 3. Fill out the form fields
 4. Enter a tattoo concept
 5. View the design preview section